Lazy Loading, Preloading & Fetch Priorities

 Performance Targets

-// Service Worker cache routing for media assets
+// Workbox v7 cache-first strategy for media assets

 cacheName: 'media-assets',